D-GNTDWI/unswstudent/README.md

-# unswstudent
+#
-//Beginning Cyber Security coursework at UNSW
+//Beginning Cyber Security

 //18 Feb 2021

-    //18 days before my first course ZZEN9201 starts.

-    //I will be using 'DGNTDWI' for anonymity.
-I am studying Cyber Security at UNSW and the repository is my diary.
+    //I will be using 'DGNTDWI' for anonymity and the repository is my diary.

-    //I trust this content may be of use to others.
-Please consider that your actions affect others for better or worse.
-Support each other with compassion and kindness.

-    //I will endeavour to ensure transparency and imbue tidbits of my own thoughts into my repository as I trudge through the challenging coursework.
-My mistakes are your stepping stones.

-//##Foundations of Cyber Security	ZZEN9201##

-//Prestudy

-    //I have given thought to documenting my experience in this coursework.
-I am commencing with no experience in the field, rather, a subtle aptitute for technology.

     //Today, I have installed Kali Linux through the Windows Subsystem for Linux 2.
-Upon my first install error, I entered into the terminal, "sudo apt-get install dbus-x11" to continue with the installation.
+    //Upon my first install error, I entered into the terminal, "sudo apt-get install dbus-x11" to continue with the installation.
     //Upon installing, I had to reboot and enter the BIOS to enable SVM mode for virtualisation with an AMD processor.

-    //Once installed and running, I first queried my own IP address with "ip add' in the Kali terminal.
-Then opened Windows' Remote Desktop Connection, entered the IP address and the GUI appeared.
+    //Once Kali was running, I first queried my own IP address with "$ ip add" in the Kali terminal.
+    //Then opened Windows' Remote Desktop Connection, entered the IP address and the GUI appeared.

-    //TIP: sudo service xrdp start ; ip add ; "OpenRDC"
+    //TIP: Open Kali, then $ sudo service xrdp start ; $ ip add ; "OpenRemoteDesktopConnection"

 # Books
 //List of books that I began to read.